Sunday, September 25, 2022

 (4) As Martial Law, the administration of a country by the armed forces.

-(5) Of or relating to Mars (obsolete except in historic use).
+(5) In astronomy, Of or relating to Mars (obsolete except in historic use)

-(6) As a proper noun, a male given name from Latin, narrowly applied to certain historic persons (but some foreign cognates are modern given names; an Anglicized cognomen (given name) of the Spanish-born Roman poet and epigrammatist Marcus Valerius Martialis (circa 40-104).
+(11) As a proper noun, a male given name from Latin, narrowly applied to certain historic persons (but some foreign cognates are modern given names); an Anglicized cognomen (given name) of the Spanish-born Roman poet and epigrammatist Marcus Valerius Martialis (circa 40-104).

 Martial Law

 Martial law in Myanmar (Burma) was associated with the creation of a new word: slorc (pronounced slork).
-Not best pleased with election results in 1988, the military seized power, announcing the formation of the State Law & Order Restoration Council (SLORC), dictionaries soon noting slorc had morphed from acronym to word, one suggesting it may endure as a synonym for junta.
-Use however faded after 1997 when the SLORC was re-named SPDC (State Peace & Development Council) which never caught on.
+Not best pleased with election results in 1988, the military seized power, announcing the formation of the State Law & Order Restoration Council (SLORC), dictionaries soon noting slorc had morphed from acronym to word, one suggesting it may endure as a synonym for junta (a military dictatorship, a borrowing from the used to describe the grand council of state in Spain and dating from the 1620s, from the Spanish junta (feminine of junto), from the Latin iunctus (perfect passive participle of iungō (join)).
+Use however faded after 1997 when the SLORC (pronounced slork) was re-named SPDC (State Peace & Development Council) which, not rolling so well of the tongue, never caught on.

 The SLORC's other contribution to language was changing the name of the country from Burma to Myanmar.
 Both Burma and Myanmar are derived from the name of the majority Burman (Bamar) ethnic group, versions of both existing in Burmese and long used in different circumstances.
-The regional variations had confused the British who, after decades of hegemony, annexed the country in 1886, appending it to the Raj.
+The regional variations had confused the British who, after decades of hegemony, since beginning occupation in 1854, annexed the country in 1886 (reputedly sustaining eight casualties in the battle), appending the territory as a province of British India under the Raj.
 Prior to that, on maps and in documents, the spellings used had included Bermah, Burme, Birmah, Brama, Burmah, Burma & Burmah.
 Even the usually decisive SLORC dithered, gazetting Union of Burma and then Union of Myanmar before settling on Republic of the Union of Myanmar.

 Internationally, adoption has been mixed.
-The UN, on the basis that what a recognized government advises the secretary-general is the correct name and spelling is what should be used, adopted Myanmar, a process hardly rare (Iran / Persia; Burkina Faso / Upper Volta; Cambodia / Kampuchea et al).
-Many countries follow the same protocol although the EU, never happy except when on the fence, use Burma/Myanmar.
-On the Burma page of their World Factbook, the CIA note dryly “the US Government has not officially adopted the name.”
+The United Nations (UN), on the basis that, as a general principle, when a recognized government advises the secretary-general a certain name and spelling should be used, that is followed, adopted Myanmar, a process hardly rare and one followed also by its predecessor (the League of Nations (1920-1946), Iran becoming Persia in 1935, the Upper Volta becoming Burkina Faso in 1954 etc. Many countries and institutions follow the same protocol although the European Commission (the EC, the administrative component of the executive of the European Union (EU)), never happy except when sitting on the fence, uses "Burma/Myanmar".
+On the Burma page of their World Factbook, the US Central Intelligence Agency CIA notes dryly “the US Government has not officially adopted the name.

 No comments: